florentpoujol/php8-type-system/php_type_system_in_depth.md

 $b = new B();

-$self = $b->self(); // instance of B, but static analysers understands it only as instance of A,
+$self = $b->self(); // returns an instance of B, but static analysers understands it only as instance of A,
                     // because this is what the typehint literally says

-$static = $b->static(); // instance of B, and static analysers understands it as instance of B
+$static = $b->static(); // also returns an instance of B, and static analysers understands it as instance of B
 ```

 ### Types in inheritance

 PHP's inheritance model follows [Liskov's Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle), and as such method return types are **covariant**, arguments types are **contravariant** and properties types are **invariant**.

-What this means is actually simpler than what it looks like:
+What this means is actually simpler than what it sounds like:

 Overloaded method return types can be **the same** or become **stricter** (narrower) in children, than in their parent.
 Or, **overloaded methods can have return types if the parents have none**.